 As the hub of all things transportation in the Cayman Islands, it probably comes as no surprise that Georgetown is also the official port of entry for yachters who choose to sail to the islands.
 After clearing in, you'll already be in your desired destination and thus that much closer to being able to get out and explore your surroundings.

 If this is a travel option you're considering it is important to be aware that even sailors at the top of their game struggle with the hard-to-navigate reef, so many avid sailors choose to sign up for sightseeing tours hosted by locals who know the waters like the back of their hand.
 The tours available in this area tend to be specialty tours that offer dinner cruises, pirate theater, and more.

-If you're just wanting to enjoy a few hours on the open water, without the stress and cost associated with renting a boat you can take an excursion.
-Curious about taking a boat ride?
-Check out the chart below to find information on area day sailing companies.
+If you're just wanting to spend a few hours on the water, without the complications and cost associated with renting a boat you can take an excursion.
+Take a look at the table that follows for information on area day sailing companies.

 |Cayman Islands Sailing Charters||(345) 525-1222||10 Market Street - Georgetown|

 |Jolly Roger||(345) 922-9922||West Bay Road - Downtown Georgetown|

 |Sail Cayman||(345) 916-4333||The Yacht Club C31 - Georgetown|

 If you don't want to sail all the way to Georgetown but can't resist captaining a boat for a sail around Grand Cayman, you can charter a boat upon arrival.
 There are several reputable companies in the area offering top-of-the-line vessels for your pleasure sailing enjoyment.

 Starting to research chartering a yacht or boat?
 The following chart shows how to contact area charter services.